microsoft/AdaptiveCards/source/dotnet/Library/AdaptiveCards/docs/AdaptiveCards.md

 ##### Summary

-Specifies the spacing bewteen the label and the input
+Specifies the spacing between the label and the input

 <a name='T-AdaptiveCards-Rendering-MediaConfig'></a>
 ## MediaConfig `type`